Newt-Shadow/Anmol-S-Sahoo-Portfolio/README.md

 ## Features

-- Cross platform: Website is compatible on devices and OS (Windows, Android and iOS)
+- Cross platform: Website is compatible on all devices and OS (Windows, Android and iOS)
 - Live previews: Website can previewed live
 - Functional NavBar - Simple and functional NavBar to navigate through the website
 - Responsive Website: It is Responsiveon all screen sizes